Paver Patio Contractors in Knoxville

 A paver patio is the foundation project of most Knoxville outdoor living plans.
 It defines the usable outdoor floor, and the fire feature, kitchen, or pergola that follows sits on top of it.
-Concrete pavers come in a wide range of shapes, colors, and textures, and a well-built paver base outperforms poured slabs in East Tennessee's expansive clay soils.
+Concrete pavers come in a wide range of shapes, colors, and textures, and a well-built paver base outperforms poured slabs in East Tennessee's clay soils, which shift with moisture.

 Knox Outdoor Living connects homeowners across Knox, Blount, Loudon, and Anderson counties with licensed local contractors who design and install paver patios.
 The design consultation is free and carries no obligation.